 2. Eat tapas or learn to cook your own Paella

-After you got a first overview of the city it’s time for food!
+After you get a first overview of the city it’s time for food!

 What you could start with would be Pan Tomaquet which is basically bread with oil, salt, and tomato.
 You can find tapas bars everywhere in Barcelona and the small pinchos often start at 1€ per piece.

-For those of you who would like to take an active part in making their dinner a paella cooking class with your friends is a great option.
+For those of you who would like to take an active part in making dinner, a paella cooking class with your friends is a great option.

 Those cooking classes often include market shopping so that you see where the food you’ll eat comes from.
 As Barcelona is close to the sea the typical Paella in Barcelona is with seafood but there are also options with meat or vegetables.